mahsankhan/caring-triceratops/src/pages/index.md

     type: contact
   - type: intro
     title: Global Reach
-    section_id: intro
+    section_id: global-reach
     background_style: style1
     component: Intro
     subtitle: >-
-      We are making all possible and we have a global reach through our business partners.
+      We are making all possible business as we have a global reach by our business partners.
+    actions: []
 menus:
   main:
     title: Home